pardisbabaie/School_Disctrict_Analysis/README.md

 ### Thomas High School Performance
 The performance of Thomas High School relative to other schools significantly increases by removing the grade 9 test scores.
 By removing the grade 9 math and reading scores, Thomas High School gets ranked the #2 school based on overall passing percentage.
+### Math and Reading scores by grade
+Changing the 9th grade math and reading scores for Thomas High School does not affect the scores by grade view for any other school.
+The only change that takes place is the 9th grader scores for Thomas High school for both math and reading show up as NaN.
+### Spending Ranges
+The results for score by spending ranges are not affected by the grade 9 scores for Thomas High School being removed at all as shown below: